QuentinRa/blog.quentinra.dev/proj/methods/mdd/seq.md

 [Go back](..)

 Execute your program.

-Start with the user calling the main method, then show us that variable are created, with their arguments, what methods are called, ...
+* Start with the user calling the ``main`` method
+* What variables are created?
+* What methods are called?
+* What are the values of their arguments?

+A sequence diagram
-This is a sort of algorithm of one instance of your program, calling the classes and methods that you will define in the **class diagram**.
+is in a way an algorithm of one instance of your program, calling the classes and methods that you will define in the **class diagram**.